Print

 • 1 cup fresh parsley (torn)

-• 2 teaspoons dried dill (or 2 Tablespoons freshly chopped)
+• 2 teaspoons dried dill or 2 Tablespoons freshly chopped

 • 2 small garlic cloves

-• 2 teaspoons capers (see notes)
+• 2 teaspoons capers (optional)

 • 1/3 cup olive oil

-• Splash of lemon juice
+• 1- 2 teaspoons lemon juice

-• Salt and pepper to taste
+• Kosher salt and ground black pepper, to taste

 FOR SALMON & ASPARAGUS

-• 1 lb asparagus (trimmed)
+• 1 lb asparagus, trimmed

-• 1/2 Tablespoon olive oil
+• 1/2 to 1 Tablespoons light olive oil

-• Salt and pepper to taste
+• Kosher salt and ground black pepper, to taste

-• Lemon slices (for garnish)
+• Lemon juice and slices (for garnish)

 Instructions